Contact: Manager Yang

 Kisailus and his team, collaborating with scientists at Stanford University, determined that the new materials performed as good as the industry standard platinum-carbon systems, but at a fraction of the cost.

 "The key to the high performance of the materials we created is the combination of the chemistry and fiber processing conditions," Kisailus said.
-"The remarkable electrochemical properties were substantially attributed to the synergistic effects obtained from the engineering of the oxide with exposed active Sites and the 3D hierarchical porous graphitic structure."
+"The remarkable electrochemical properties were substantially attributed to the synergistic effects obtained from the engineering of the metal oxide with exposed active Sites and the 3D hierarchical porous graphitic structure."

 "An important challenge in making high-performance vehicles is reducing weight, both from the body of the vehicle as well as extra weight from the battery or fuel cell, without affecting safety or performance," he said.
 "The material we created may enable Automakers to turn structural components, such as the hood or the chassis, into functional elements that help power cars."